Sam Bankman-Fried directed financial crimes and lied about it, FTX co-founder testifies

 Under questioning by Assistant U.S. Attorney Danielle Sassoon, Yedidia said he brought up the issue with Bankman-Fried, asking him if things were alright.

 "In response, Sam said said something like, 'We were bulletproof last year.
-We're not bulletproof this year,'" Yedidia testified, describing Bankman-Fried as appearing atypically nervous.
+We're not bulletproof this year,'" Yedidia testified, describing Bankman-Fried as having appeared atypically nervous.

-Yedidia's testimony potentially undercuts Bankman-Fried's contention that he was not closely involved with the running of Alameda and relied instead on its chief executive officer, Ellison, also his then on-and-off girlfriend.
+Yedidia's testimony potentially undercuts Bankman-Fried's contention that he was not closely involved in running Alameda and relied instead on Ellison.

 Testifying under immunity from prosecution, Yedidia said he became "longtime friends" with Bankman-Fried while both were students at the Massachusetts Institute of Technology.
 They later worked and lived together at Bankman-Fried's $30 million apartment in the Bahamas.